angelostefanini0/TLEIO/README.md

 ## Notes

 The public repository does not include downloaded datasets or trained checkpoint binaries.
 Place released checkpoints under `checkpoints/` and keep their `args.txt` files next to the `.pth` files, because inference loads the training-time model configuration from that file.
 A missing or stale `args.txt` can make inference fail or silently use preprocessing/model settings that do not match the checkpoint.
+The checkpoints can be downloaded from https://drive.google.com/drive/folders/1RnAKGuD_6BHSWama648qtUKyGo524Bw3?usp=sharing alongside the txt folder